zlatozar/TigerLanguage/Parser/Readme.md

+## Parser

+A parser is just a function that consumes less-structured input and produces more-structured output.
+It is important because **data structure determines program structure.**

 ## Tiger Parser

 Use to use language specification.
 Keep in mind that it is not complete so given test cases complete it.